Regsiter now for a personalized educational experience.

 By linking my Doximity account with UPMC Physician Resources, I acknowledge that:

 Forgot your password?
 Enter the email address you used to create your account to initiate a password reset.

-My long-standing research interest is to understand the contribution of mtDNA metabolism to disease progression.
-For 20 years I have been uncovering the fundamental processes that underlie mitochondrial respiratory deficiency with a focus on mtDNA stability and copy number control – processes essential for respiratory function and viability.
-My major research goals are 1) to define the biochemical events responsible for the maintenance of mtDNA content, 2) to understand how distinct pathways influence mtDNA maintenance, and 3) to understand mechanisms of mtDNA damage and resistance to damage in the context of disease.
+Dr. Kaufman's long-standing research interest is to understand the contribution of mtDNA metabolism to disease progression.
+For 20 years he has been uncovering the fundamental processes that underlie mitochondrial respiratory deficiency with a focus on mtDNA stability and copy number control – processes essential for respiratory function and viability.
+His major research goals are 1) to define the biochemical events responsible for the maintenance of mtDNA content, 2) to understand how distinct pathways influence mtDNA maintenance, and 3) to understand mechanisms of mtDNA damage and resistance to damage in the context of disease.
 These goals are manifest in the following research projects:

 Mechanisms of mtDNA integrity and expression.
 We are extending our understanding of how helicases interact with specific mtDNA sequences and structures to ensure genome stability and expression.
 We are employing the latest genome-wide high density sequencing approaches, super-resolution microscopy, and genome editing approaches to understand how deletions are formed and development respiratory dysfunction.